 This handbook provides an overview of the procedures, policies, and best practices for teaching Distance Education (DE) courses at College of the Canyons.
 Some "how to..." instructions are included, although this is not intended to be a comprehensive manual about DE technology and methodology.
-Sources about technical information and available training are summarized in Appendix C.
+Sources for technical information and available training are summarized in Appendix C.

-Key predictors of student success in online courses are: (1) Quality of the instructional design; (2) Quality of student-instructor interaction; and (3) Quality of student-student interaction.
-The mode of delivery itself, after other factors are considered, are not predictive of student success or learning outcomes.
+Key predictors of student success in online courses are (1) Quality of the instructional design; (2) Quality of instructor-student interaction; and (3) Quality of student-student interaction.
+After other factors are considered, the mode of delivery itself is not predictive of student success or learning outcomes.
 Well-planned and engaged teaching are the primary ingredients for successful instruction, whether online or on campus.
 These factors are covered in this handbook, along with policies, procedures, and basic information about the availability and use of distance education at College of the Canyons.